lerouxrgd/rsgen-avro/README.md

 * Avro schema `namespace` fields are ignored, therefore names from a single schema must no clash.
 * Only `union` of the form `["null", "some-type"]` are supported and treated as `Option<_>`.
-* Schema-provided default values for `map` and `record` fields are ignored, and default _empty_ values are enforced instead.
+* Schema-provided default values for `record` fields are ignored, and default _empty_ values are enforced instead.

 ## Tests